ttcremers/ttcremers.github.io/content/how-to-calculate-flash-exposure.md

 ### The Division

 We're ready to calculate our flash exposure!
 What we need is the f-stop.
-Shutter speed is only for continues lighting like the sun etc. Flash duration to power ratio is too short for the shutter to have any effect (this is a whole different subject, so just forget about it now) so we calculate the amount of light hitting the film or sensor surface (f-stop) and not the duration (shutter speed).
+Shutter speed is only for continuous lighting like the sun etc. Flash duration to power ratio is too short for the shutter to have any effect (this is a whole different subject, so just forget about it now) so we calculate the amount of light hitting the film or sensor surface (f-stop) and not the duration (shutter speed).
 We do that by a simple division, let's take the Guide Number 12 as an example and speculate that we're 5 meters from our subject:

 _GN12 / 5 Meters = F2.4_